Malloy Documentation

 • Defaults — One entry per supported database type, using built-in defaults.
 Click to create a new settings connection from the default.

+The sidebar updates automatically as you switch between files, so it always reflects the connections that would be used if you ran a query from the current file.
 Click any connection to open the connection editor, or use the + button to create a new connection.

 Project Configuration: malloy-config.json